freecores/ion/src/hello/readme.txt

 See makefile for targets, etc.

-This program can be simulated with TB2 and can be built into a hardware demo.
+Can be simulated (both Modelsim and SW simulator) and synthesized to a hardware demo (see makefiles).